Achievable rate region for three user discrete broadcast channel based on coset codes: Broadcast channel: definitions and Marton's rate region

 \subsection{Marton's rate region}

-Marton's coding incorporates two fundamental coding techniques - superposition and precoding.
-Superposition involves each user decode a part of the signal carrying the other user's information and thereby enhance it's ability to decode the intended signals.
-The technique of jointly choosing each user's message bearing signal to contain mutual interference is precoding.
-Superposition coding is accomplished using a two layer coding scheme.
+Marton's coding for $2-$DBC incorporates two fundamental techniques - superposition and precoding - accomplished using a two layer coding scheme.
 First layer, which is public, contains a codebook over $\PublicRVSet$.
 Second layer is private and contains two codebooks one each on $\PrivateRVSet_{1}$ and $\PrivateRVSet_{2}$.
 Precoding is accomplished by setting aside a \textit{bin} of codewords for each private message, thus enabling the encoder to choose a compatible pair of codewords in the indexed bins.
 User $j$th message is split into two parts - public and private.
 The public parts together index a codeword in $\PublicRVSet-$codebook and the private part of user $j$th message index a codeword in $\PrivateRVSet_{j}-$codebook.
 Both users decode from the public codebook and their respective private codebooks.
+Definition \ref{Defn:MartonTestChannels} and theorem \ref{Thm:MartonRateRegionFor2-BC} provide a characterization of rate pairs achievable using Marton's coding technique for $2-$DBC.
+We omit restating the definitions analogous to definitions \ref{Defn:3-BCCode}, \ref{Defn:BCCodeErrorProbability}, \ref{Defn:3-BCAchievabilityAndCapacity} for a $2-$DBC.